COMP122/base64.asm/README.md

   3. open "encode.asm"
   4. assemble the program
   5. run the program
-  6. review your output.
+  6. review your output
-  7. validate that you get an output of '+sre'
+  7. validate that the output is '+sre'

-If all goes well, your test program shuld print out the string "+sqe".
+If all goes well, your test program should print out the string "+sqe".
+This output is based upon the initial values assigned to the in_buffer array in may.
+Both the intial values and the expected output is based upon the slides presented in class.

 You can continue testing your programing by modifying the values associated with the in_buffer.

 To generate more test date, you can run the following commands on the CLI of your computer.
 (I presume that you have the base64 program already on your computer.
 If not, you can use the base64 program on ssh.sandbox.csun.edu)